 The moment Adele saw Peter approaching, sitting on top of his mule, her eyes filled with tears.
 Adele had heard all about Peter’s teachings; of all the kindness and generosity he bestowed upon the people of this land.
-Many of the villagers likened him to Saint Peter–even though they had not yet met him.
+Many of the villagers likened him to Saint Peter even though they had not yet met him.
 Father Marc even said that Christ had sent Peter to preach unity, good will, humanity and…Holy War.
-That was why Father Marc had wrote to Peter; He wanted him to preach here in the town of Rochefort.
-Adele suspected he wanted to hear more about this Holy War; she wanted to learn more about it herself.
-But she had other pressing concerns, and she needed to Peter.
+That was why Father Marc had written to Peter; He wanted him to preach here in the town of Rochefort.
+Adele suspected he wanted to hear more about this Holy War.
+She wanted to learn more about it herself.
+But she had other pressing concerns and she needed to see Peter.
 Desperately.

 She could already tell that Peter was not alone.
 He was accompanied by several travelers.
 Few of them were knights, clad in a full suite of armor.
 They all chanted, “God wills it,” over and over again.

 Adele hiked up her skirts and ran towards the procession, her vision nearly blinded by the tears that streamed from her eyes.

 When Peter saw her, he brought his mule and the entire procession to an immediate halt.
 “My dear child.
 What is the matter?”

 Adele fell to her knees.
 The rain soaked ground seeped quickly through her skirts, sending deep chills throughout her body.
 “Father…I am so glad you have come to Rochefort.
 I have…I have…”